techidaily/site-facebook-clips/source/_posts/new-exploring-the-mystery-of-the-blue-video-symbol-on-fb-messages-for-2024.md

 <img height="0" width="0" src="https://dhgate.sjv.io/i/5597632/1172027/12108" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-Now, you can find instant Video on Facebook and can use it with ease.
-The Instant Video gives you the ability to place a video call in less than a few seconds and from a window within the message thread.

-On Facebook Messenger, you can see a blue icon video that is helpful for video calling and sharing videos as well.

-### **Benefits of Blue Video Icon Facebook Messenger**

-* The blue video icon is especially helpful when you are trying to reach your loved one who is living abroad.
-* It is useful as well as helpful in situations when you are trying to explain something graphically to your colleagues and friends.
-* By tapping on the blue video icon, you can quickly start a video call on Facebook Messenger.
-* When you and your friend are viewing any conversation, then the blue video icon on the top right will start eight to pulse.
-* Further, you can initiate a live video streaming by tapping on the blue video icon Facebook Messenger.
-* Now, the users has an amazing option to share recorded video or place a video call through the available blue icon on the Messenger app of Facebook.

-The best part is that you do not need to download anything else to use the video feature of Facebook.
-But, if you are not able to see a blue icon video on your Messenger page, then update your Facebook or Messenger.

-If you are a video creator and want to reach more people or want to share your video with Facebook friends, then the blue video icon is very helpful.

-## Part 2\.
-How to Start A Video Calling With Someone or A Group?

-Are you wondering how to start a video calling on Facebook Messenger?
-If yes, then this part is for you.

-Placing a video call to an individual or a group is very simple with the blue video icon Facebook.
-Let’ stake a look at how to place a video call with blue video icon to an individual and group of people.

 ### **2.1 Video Call Through Facebook or Messenger mobile app (iOS and Android)**

 Whether you are using iOS device or an Android phone, you can place a video call with Messenger to your family and friends.